xarthurx/IG-Mesh/README.md

 ## Alpha phase and Use case collection
 **This library is currently under the alpha phase for initial public test.
 To improve it one-step further, your contribution is needed.**

-Please submit an issue and tell me what your mesh processing task is and what functions are missing.
+Please submit an issue and tell me what your mesh processing task requires and what type of functions are missing.

-I will add the corresponding functions to the library after evaluation.
+I will add the corresponding functions to the library after evaluation, ASAP.

 ## Licence